Ifeanyi Momah

-Ifeanyi Joenathan Momah [pronounced e-FAH-nee MOE-ma] (born October 23, 1989) is a former American football tight end.
+Ifeanyi Joenathan Momah [pronounced e-FAH-nee MOE-ma] (born October 23, 1989) is an American former professional football tight end.
 He played college football at Boston College.

 College career

 Momah saw limited action as a true freshman.
 As a sophomore, he caught 11 passes for 149 yards and three touchdowns.
 He redshirted his junior season.
 As a redshirt junior, he caught a career-high 19 passes for 296 yards and three touchdowns.
 His senior season, he tore his ACL during the first game of the season where he logged a team high eight receptions for 157 yards.
 He missed the rest of the season.
 When he tried to appeal for a 6th year, the NCAA denied access, causing him to enter the NFL draft.

 Professional career

 Philadelphia Eagles

 Momah was signed by the Eagles on March 30, 2013 as an undrafted free agent.
 On August 30, 2013, Momah was waived by the Eagles during final cuts.
 He was re-signed to a future contract by the Philadelphia Eagles on January 7, 2014.